 Q: I have completed your course.
 When will I receive my certificate?

-Upon successful completion of the course your OCN Accredited Certificate is posted to you.
-Usually this is within 8 weeks.
+Upon successful completion of the course your OCN Credit4Learning Accredited Certificate is posted to you, usually this is within 8 weeks.
 Please allow a few extra days if there are public holidays between completion of your course and postal receipt.
 If you have a job interview coming up and have not yet received your certificate we can provide you with an email to confirm your successful completion of the course and to confirm your award status.

 Q: How long does the certificate last?

 Your certificate is recommended for renewal 18 months after the certificate date (a one day refresher course or online (e-learning) course), however we strongly recommend that you take our refresher course after 12 months if you have not actively worked as a phlebotomist.
 You will then be issued with a new certificate and up-to-date validity.
 For further details of our Phlebotomy Refresher Course please follow this link.

 Q: Who are the lecturers?